cqframework/clinical_quality_language/Src/java/cql-to-elm/OVERVIEW.md

 |validate-units||Indicates that the translator should validate UCUM units in quantity literals|
 |stdout||Indicates that the translator should write output to the console instead of a file|

-## CqlTranslatorOptions
+## CqlCompilerOptions

-The class CqlTranslatorOptions provides use of cql-options files in directories with the translator.
+The class CqlCompilerOptions provides use of cql-options files in directories with the translator.
 A JSON schema file that documents the class' structure can be found at clinical_quality_language\Src\java\cql-to-elm\src\test\resources\org\cqframework\cql\cql2elm\json.

 An instance of the class with default options can be accessed through defaultOptions(), and returns the following translator options: